Application Process

 Topics covered include.

-• Performance Lifestyle: Planning for the demands of sport, study and/or work (time management, goal setting, sponsorship etc).
+- Performance Lifestyle: Planning for the demands of sport, study and/or work (time management, goal setting, funding etc).

 Individual Services

-All athletes will have individual access to the Performance Lifestyle Programme – Athlete Life.
+All athletes will have individual access to the Performance Life-style Programme.
 This program assists athletes to manage their lives effectively in the pursuit of sporting excellence, supporting them with sport/life balance and ensuring they have a good healthy perspective, in addition to minimising sport-life barriers that can be challenging for aspiring athletes.

 4. Athlete Requirements: